Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/Core-Workflow.md

 The AI writes the script.

-My role is defining the architecture, priorities, behavioral logic, and constraints that shape the final result.
+My role is to define the architecture, priorities, behavioral logic, and constraints that shape the final result.

 ---